Theatre of Horrors: Halloween Special

 "I struggled for a long time with surviving...
 And no matter what, you keep finding something to fight for."

 Desolation and despair imbue the Cormac McCarthy influenced narrative, a harrowing introspection of how the soul adapts to the terrors of its environment as society fails and natural order is thrown into chaos.
-What is most gripping isn't the devastation of the pandemic itself, but how it serves as a catalyst for those awaiting the chance to justify their convictions by dehumanizing the "other" in the name of the "greater good" - reflective of the tribalism that drives so many post-apocalyptic stories.
+What is most gripping isn't the devastation of the pandemic itself, but how it serves as a catalyst for those awaiting the chance to justify their convictions by dehumanizing the "other" in the name of the "greater good" - reflective of the tribalist sentiment that drives so many post-apocalyptic stories.
+If one must "lose" their humanity in their preoccupation with saving the world while another will sacrifice everything for the one they love, then what does it mean to be truly human?

-Whether wrestling with demons from the past in Blair Witch (which lovingly pays homage to the "found footage" blockbuster of the 90s) or wrangling Franken-aliens of the USG Ishimura in Dead Space, the horror genre is an effective rumination on the multitudinous ways we defy our primal heckler, fear.
+Whether joyriding through the radiation-ravaged Olympic Exclusion Zone in Pacific Drive or wrangling Franken-beasties of the Tim Burton-esque survival hit Don't Starve, the horror genre is an effective rumination on the multitudinous ways we defy our primal heckler, fear.

 From all of us at Fetch Quest Journeys, Happy Halloween!